carbon-language/carbon-lang/lldb/docs/use/python-reference.rst

 |                   |                                | and functions.                                                                                                                   |
 +-------------------+--------------------------------+----------------------------------------------------------------------------------------------------------------------------------+

-Starting with SVN revision 232224, Python commands can also be implemented by means of a class which should implement the following interface:
+Since lldb 3.7, Python commands can also be implemented by means of a class which should implement the following interface:

 ::